This post may contain affiliate links or mention our own products, please check out our disclosure policy.

 Just remember that you shouldn’t leave your Starlink dish mounted while in transit!

-Our next tip for ensuring you have decent internet speeds?
-Avoid super crowded areas whenever possible.
+On your next trip, are you hoping you have decent mobile internet speeds?
+If so, you’ll want to avoid super crowded campgrounds and other busy locations like Quartzsite at the peak of winter.
 Cell towers can get overloaded when there are lots of RVers around trying to use them simultaneously.
 Likewise, Starlink for RVers will slow down when there are too many people using the service in one area—not to mention all those nearby rigs acting as obstructions to the sky.

 Because of this, ensuring you stay away from the crowds will give you a better chance of having good speeds.